ForgeRock/forgeops/etc/multi-cluster/google-cloud/clouddns/README.md

 This guide explains how to deploy DS across 2 different GKE clusters, using one cluster in the US and one cluster in Europe.
 For different cluster names, just replace *eu* and *us* in the various files mentioned in the setup steps below .

+> To deploy the full ForgeRock Identity Platform across multiple clusters using Multi-cluster Ingress and Cloud DNS for GKE, go straight to this [readme](https://github.com/ForgeRock/forgeops/blob/master/etc/multi-cluster/google-cloud/multi-cluster-ingress/README.md).

-There are 5 major steps to the deployment:
+There are 4 major steps:
-* Prepare 2 clusters configured to use Cloud DNS with one in the US and one in Europe.
+* Configure 2 clusters to use Cloud DNS with one in the US and one in Europe.
-* Enable the use of shared secrets across the clusters.
-* Create firewall rules to allow replication traffic between clusters.
 * Prepare kustomize configuration to ensure unique server IDs and configure bootstrap servers.
-* Deploy DS using the provided Skaffold profiles.
+* Deploy DS.
+* Verify replication is working.

 ## Step 1: Prepare clusters
 #